freemansoft/vnet-p2s-vpn-bastion-azure/README.md

     * You selected an account `az account set --subscription <subscription-id>`
     * You verified the current account `az account show`

-## Future
+## Future / TODO
-1. Linux VM storage should be private link only
+1. Linux VM drive storage should be private link only
-1. KeyVaults should be added.
-Must account for are soft deletable and hang around for 90 days.
 1. Log Analytics should have private storage scope
-1. Merge P2S certificate upload into template in 8-create-vpn.sh
 1. Put Linux vm drive in storage resource groups
-1. Download the VPN package from the p2s blade in the VNG
+1. Script the download the VPN package from the p2s blade in the VNG
+1. **Bug** The Azure CLI refuses to pars _subnet name_ `subnetAciName`.
+It is hard coded as a default value in the template until it is fixed

 ## Scripts
 | Script                       | Required for Bastion | Required for P2S VPN | Purpose |